mostalive/yesod-splittest/README.md

 Was useful.
 Modifying pg_hba.conf so we can actually access a database is something that is easy to forget.
-Do not forget to restart postgres after changing the config files
+Do not forget to restart postgres after changing the config files.
+I found it ore reliable to just log in to psql, the postgres command line and create the user (users are called roles in postgres) and database from there.
+See below for details.

 ```
 service postgresql restart
 ```

+Create the role and database through postgres.
+If you need more, read [how to use roles and manage grant permissions in postgres](https://www.digitalocean.com/community/articles/how-to-use-roles-and-manage-grant-permissions-in-postgresql-on-a-vps--2)

+'''bash
+> sudo -u postgres psql
+postgres# create role splittest password 'splittest' with login;
+postgres# create database splittest owner splittest;
+'''

+You can exit the psql shell by pressing ctrl-D.

+This should give the user splittest access to the database.
+Test it with:

+'''bash

+'''

-In addition we needed to grant access to the database through the postgresql prompt and re-set the password through the prompt as well.
-We chose not to have dashes in the databasename, as that forces escaping all the time.
-Not sure why the user was not given access to the database when creating (we installed postgresql 9.1).
+We alsoo can grant access to the database through the postgresql prompt and re-set the password through the prompt as well.
+We chose not to have dashes in the database name, as that forces escaping all the time.

+In case of doubt, use the help command, e.g.

+'''bash
+  \help create
+  ... command syntax
+  \help create database
+'''

 ```
 postgres=# grant all privileges on database splittest to splittest;